ColorProgrammy/Dolphin3D/_docs/scripting/0 - Getting Started.md

 This project involves a lot of math, but you don't need to understand it all. :)

-There are also libraries,
-but you shouldn't go into them.

 #### By the end you will be able to make a small application yourself.

 ## Good luck!